SaikGhos/Employee-Service-02/README.md

 Used :  Spring Web flux(Reactive Spring REST API), Mongo DB, Kafka(producer), Hazelcast, @RequestParam

-o	This application has all the functionalities that the 1st one(Employee-Service) have but with better executions.
+- This application has all the functionalities that the 1st one(Employee-Service : https://github.com/SaikGhos/EmployeeService.git) have but with better executions.
 E.g.

 - Implemented a Springboot REST endpoint - findEmpSkillSet - that fetches a list if employees from Cassandra matching the input(Java exp/Spring exp/Both)